AlexandreDecan/portion/README.md

 ```

-Two `IntervalDict` instances can be combined together using the `.combine` method.
+Two `IntervalDict` instances can be combined using the `.combine` method.
-This method returns a new `IntervalDict` whose keys and values are taken from the two
+This method returns a new `IntervalDict` whose keys and values are taken from the two source `IntervalDict`.
-source `IntervalDict`.
-The values corresponding to intersecting keys (i.e., when the two instances overlap)
-are combined using the provided `how` function, while values corresponding to
-non-intersecting keys are simply copied (i.e., the `how` function is not called
-for them), as illustrated hereafter:
+The values corresponding to intersecting keys (i.e., when the two instances overlap) are combined using the provided `how` function, while values corresponding to non-intersecting keys are simply copied (i.e., the `how` function is not called for them), as illustrated hereafter:

 ```python
 >>> d1 = P.IntervalDict({P.closed(0, 2): 'banana'})